 Please refer to the DPD Handbook for more details on the cost of attending the University of Massachusetts on the Dietetics track.

 The academic calendar of the University of Massachusetts Amherst can be found on the Registrar’s webpage:

 For more information on the Academy of Nutrition and Dietetics and the dietetics profession, please visit the AND web site at www.eatright.org.

-Requirements for accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accreditation arm of the Academy of Nutrition and Dietetics (ACEND@eatright.org), are described below:
+Requirements for accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) are described below:

 Mission Statement of the DPD Program: